Text evals with LLM-as-judge

 • The default string name is "CONTEXT".

-• Additional context that will be added to the evaluation prompt, that does not change between evaluations.
+• Additional context that will be added to the evaluation prompt, which does not change between evaluations.

 • Pass this context as a string.